Constrained Performance Boosting Control for Nonlinear Systems: Practical aspects of ADMM-PB

 \subsection{Tuning the step sizes in ADMM-PB}

 We now focus on the key hyperparameters of ADMM-PB, namely the step sizes $\rho$ and $\eta$.
+Before doing so, we remark that the following update rules should be interpreted as practical heuristics inspired by the ADMM literature, rather than as theoretically justified choices for our setting, as ADMM-PB involves nonlinear coupling and an inexact $\theta$-update.

-The former can be adapted over the ADMM iteration by resorting to the strategy proposed in \cite{he2000alternating}, which aims to maintain the ratio between the primal and dual residual norms within a user-defined factor $\mu\geq 0$.
-Specifically, over iterations one can use the following rule
+A practical way to adapt $\rho$ over the iterations is to use the residual-balancing strategy proposed in~\citep{he2000alternating}, which aims at keeping the ratio between the primal and dual stopping indicators within a user-defined factor $\mu\geq 0$.
+Specifically, over iterations, one can use the following rule